pIlIp-d/1D-VHDL-Pong/documentation.md

     );
 end LED_Loop;
 ```
-This file uses the clock provided from the Basys Board.
-Gets the divider signal from an external signal in order to slow down on a certain amount the LEDs movement.
+This file uses the clock provided by the Basys Board.
+It gets the divider signal from an external signal in order to slow down the LEDs movement by a certain amount.
 ```vhdl
         CLK_out <= '0';
         if (counter >= divider) then